YSZhuoyang/go-dispatcher/README.md

         go get -u github.com/YSZhuoyang/go-dispatcher/dispatcher

-2. Initialize a global worker pool with a number of workers.

-        dispatcher.InitWorkerPoolGlobal(100000)

-3. Create a job dispatcher giving a subset of workers from the global worker pool, and start listening to new jobs.
+2. Create a job dispatcher with a worker pool initialized with given size, and start listening to new jobs.

-        disp := dispatcher.NewDispatcher()
+        disp := dispatcher.NewDispatcher(1000)
-        disp.Start(1000, nil)

-4. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).
+3. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).

         type myJob struct {
             // ...